Professional Resource

 4. Conflict Avoidance

-Clinical Note: Passive men often present as the "reasonable" partner in couples therapy.
+Note: Passive men often present as the "reasonable" partner in couples work.
 They remain calm while their partner expresses frustration, creating a misleading impression.
 The partner's anger is often a response to years of carrying unshared burdens.

 Etiological Factors